DONNA SARAH EMILY EMMA SHARON

-I was really excited when Jo asked me to think about the LIRF course.
-I supported, trained and ran the London Marathon with two of my best friends who were new to running - it made me think that the supportive role was definitely an area I wanted to explore.
+I was really excited when Jo asked me to think about the LIRF (Leader in Running Fitness) course.
+Since then I have gone on to become a qualified CIRF (Coach in Running Fitness) I supported, trained and ran the London Marathon with two of my best friends who were new to running - it made me think that the supportive role was definitely an area I wanted to explore.
 I am also inspired by my daughter and her friends who run, i want to be able to help them love running from an early age.

 I can't wait to help more girls with their running goals, help them love their running and hopefully convert a few to a full on running geek like me!

 I began running in May 2012 after my husband completed the London Marathon- I was fed up of hearing about minute miles, pace, tempo etc without understanding what it meant!
 I joined a back to running group where I ran for a bit, walked a bit until I was up to the 10k mark.
 Later that year, Jo put on an increase your distance course, taking us beyond the 6 mile mark, which I loved!